zxc308/P4-tutorials/vm-ubuntu-24.04/README.md

 Google Cloud, or Microsoft Azure.
 Or install Ubuntu Linux on a bare metal system.
 Details of these other methods are not documented here.

+The `install.sh` script mentioned later will work on several supported versions of Ubuntu Linux, even if you do not install the Ubuntu GNOME desktop, but note that there are portions of the tutorials, e.g. `xterm` commands, and `wireshark`, that require a graphical desktop.

 All of the detailed instructions below require first installing [VirtualBox](https://virtualbox.org) on your host system.